openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Key combiner {#sec-key-combiner}

+For the key combination in {{kem-key-combiner}} this specification limits itself to the use of SHA3-256 in a construction following {{SP800-56C}}.
 A central security notion of a key combiner is IND-CCA2-security.
 It is argued in [BCD+24] that the key combiner specified in {{kem-key-combiner}} is IND-CCA2-secure if ML-KEM is IND-CCA2-secure or the Strong Diffie-Hellman problem in a nominal group holds.
 Note that Curve25519 and Curve448 qualify as such nominal groups {{ABH+21}}.

 Note that the inclusion of the EC public key in the key combiner also accounts for multi-target attacks against X25519 and X448.